hashicorp/terraform/website/source/docs/providers/opsgenie/r/user.html.markdown

 * `full_name` - (Required) The Full Name of the User.

 * `role` - (Required) The Role assigned to the User.
 Either a built-in such as 'Owner', 'Admin' or 'User' - or the name of a custom role.

+* `locale` - (Optional) Location information for the user.
+Please look at [Supported Locale Ids](https://www.opsgenie.com/docs/miscellaneous/supported-locales) for available locales - Defaults to "en_US".

+* `timezone` - (Optional) Timezone information of the user.
+Please look at [Supported Timezone Ids](https://www.opsgenie.com/docs/miscellaneous/supported-timezone-ids) for available timezones - Defaults to "America/New_York".

 ## Attributes Reference